 The arrow R package exposes an interface to the Arrow C++ library, enabling access to many of its features in R. It provides low-level access to the Arrow C++ library API and higher-level access through a dplyr backend and familiar R functions.

 The arrow package provides functionality for a wide range of data analysis tasks.
 It allows users to read and write data in a variety formats:

 - Read and write Parquet files, an efficient and widely used columnar format

-- Read and write Feather files, a format optimized for speed and interoperability
+- Read and write Arrow (formerly known as Feather) files, a format optimized for speed and interoperability

 - Read and write CSV files with excellent speed and efficiency

 - Read and write multi-file and larger-than-memory datasets